 Initially, the Griffin community was included the Olympia School District which was created by the first Board of County Commissioners for all of Thurston County.
 Although this school district was countywide, its schoolhouse was constructed in Olympia and probably only the few white school children living in that town attended the school.

 Thurston County soon created additional school districts throughout the county as settlers moved throughout Thurston County.
 More and more school districts were created as settlers moved to more remote areas.
 Mud Bay School District was formed around 1870 and served all of the northwestern portion of the county, including the Griffin community.
 The primary schoolhouse was located on John McLane’s claim off of what now is known as Delphi Road.
 However, it appears that the school district operated a school in the late 1870’s at the log cabin of John and Ella Olson, which was located in what is now called the Holiday Valley Estates.
-Schneider’s Prairie School District was created in 1881, occupying all of the Griffin peninsula.
+Schneider’s Prairie School District was created in 1881, occupying all of what was then known as the Griffin peninsula.
 The Summit Lake School was also created in 1881, occupying the area around Summit Lake.

 Summit Lake School District was gradually reduced in size with portions of its area being transferred to adjacent school districts.
 This included the northern portion of Summit Lake, which was transferred to Schneider’s Prairie School District in 1919.
 The last schoolhouse serving Summit Lake School District is now the Summit Lake Community Center.
 What remained of Summit Lake School District consolidated with McLane School District in 1940.
 McLane School District eventually consolidated with Olympia School District.